fugu-chop/launch_school/rb129_assessment/practice_resources/written_assessment_practice.md

 # => Dog
 ```
 *36) Why do you need to use self when calling private setter methods?*
-We need to use the `self` keyword when calling private setter methods, as without `self`, Ruby will interpret the setter method as a local variable assignment, which will not change the state of the object when the private setter method is called.
+We need to use the `self` keyword when calling private setter methods, as without `self`, Ruby will interpret the setter method call as a local variable assignment, which will not change the state of the object when the instance method calling the setter method is called.
 ```
 class Dog
   def initialize(name, age)